If you are involved in a contentious divorce, here are some tips to make the divorce process a bit easier when dealing with a narcissistic spouse:

 If a narcissistic spouse becomes physically abusive, obtain a restraining order by immediately contacting your local police department and an experienced attorney.

-The staff at the Law Office of Heather A. Fig have experience representing spouses in all aspects of family law and can walk you through the complexities of divorce and child custody, which can be overwhelming and emotional.
+The staff at the Fig Law, P.L.L.C. have experience representing spouses in all aspects of family law and can walk you through the complexities of divorce and child custody, which can be overwhelming and emotional.
 Please contact Heather A. Fig at (631) 419-6111 to learn more about the firm’s services and approach to matrimonial and family law matters.